rubenayla/anki-importer/README.md

 ## Features

 - Imports questions from a simple Markdown format.
-- Highly configurable via a `config.yml` file.
+- Highly configurable via `config.yml` files.
 - Automatically detects available Anki card models (note types).
 - Lets you inspect the fields of any card model to configure the importer easily.
 - Supports mapping to any custom note type, including those with shuffling options like "MCQ Ultimate V2.1 shuffling default".